vinceimbat/vinceimbat/content/thoughts/my forest garden of the mind.md

 I use a forest garden as a metaphor to work with my metaphor of [[wilderness]] and [[walking]] as a metaphor for thinking and exploring mental spaces.

-The metaphor is inspired by [[thoughts/digital gardening]], which involves a sense of ownership to place or at least a relationship between self and space.
+The metaphor is inspired by [[digital gardening]], which involves a sense of ownership to place or at least a relationship between self and space.

 My forest garden of the mind has a variety of species in it: [essays](tags/essays), [poems](tags/poems), [vignettes](tags/vignettes), and [[photography|photographs]].